Gdeterline/LSH-Based-Points-Density-Estimation-in-High-Dimensional-Embedding-Spaces/README.md

 Though the number of samples ranges only from 2000 to 20000 samples (due to computational constraints), we can still observe that $f$ grows significantly faster than $g$, especially as the number of samples increases.
 Indeed, the ground truth method involves computing pairwise cosine similarities, which has a time complexity of $O(n^2)$, where $n$ is the number of samples, meanwhile the LSH method has a lower time complexity due to its hashing mechanism.
 The $g$ function seems to grow almost linearly with the number of samples, indicating that the LSH method scales much better with larger datasets.

 Somewhere around 13000 samples, the time taken by both methods intersects, indicating that for datasets larger than this size, the LSH method becomes significantly more efficient than the ground truth method.
 This also means that for smaller datasets, the overhead of setting up the LSH structure takes unnecessarily more time than simply computing the ground truth.
 Still, we can note that the computation time for the LSH method remains relatively low (and close from) the time taken for the ground truth method for small datasets, making it a viable option even when the dataset size is not very large.

 ---

+# B. LSH-based Clustering

+## I. Introduction

+Clustering in high-dimensional spaces is a challenging task due to the curse of dimensionality, which can lead to poor performance of traditional clustering algorithms.
+To address this challenge, we propose a clustering method based on Locality Sensitive Hashing (LSH) with SimHash, which efficiently groups similar points into clusters by leveraging the properties of LSH.

+The idea behind the clustering algorithm developed here is the same one that lies behind the density estimation method.
+Indeed, similar vectors (in terms of cosine similarity) are more likely to hash to the same bucket across multiple hash tables.
+Therefore, we can use the hash buckets to define clusters of similar points.
+The key difference with the density estimation method is that instead of averaging the counts across multiple hash tables to get a density estimate, we can use the hash buckets to define clusters of points.
+Points that hash to the same bucket in multiple hash tables are likely to be similar and can be grouped together into a cluster.

+---